 Overview of Massachusetts Testing Requirements

 In Massachusetts, the Communication and Literacy Skills (CLST) Massachusetts Test for Educator Licensure (MTEL) has been required for educator licensure since 1998.
-In October of 2020 (Word), the Massachusetts Board of Elementary and Secondary Education passed a new regulatory amendment to pilot the use of alternative assessments to the MTEL.
+In May of 2025, the Massachusetts Board of Elementary and Secondary Education passed a new regulatory amendment to allow for the use of alternative assessments to the MTEL.

 The regulation states:

-The Massachusetts Commissioner of Elementary and Secondary Education, on behalf of the Massachusetts Department of Elementary and Secondary Education, has approved the Reading and Writing sections of the Praxis Core Academic Skills for Educators (Core), referred to as the Communication and Literacy test, as an alternative to the CLST MTEL during the pilot period.
+The Massachusetts Commissioner of Elementary and Secondary Education, on behalf of the Massachusetts Department of Elementary and Secondary Education, has approved the Reading and Writing sections of the Praxis Core Academic Skills for Educators (Core), referred to as the Communication and Literacy test, as an alternative to the CLST MTEL.
 Teacher candidates, or those wishing to become certified, may take the Communication and Literacy test as an alternative to the CLST MTEL.

 For information on licensure requirements, please visit Massachusetts' Office of Educator Licensure.